 Our final suggestion to try on Phuket is Ziplining at Flying Hanuman in Kathu.
 Zoom between treetops with the jungle racing past below you.
 Taking the zipline adventure will remind you of the island’s inner beauty, as this can often be forgotten whilst playing on the beaches.
 The thick forest of Phuket makes for a great day of exploration and outdoor activities.

 You can do a combined day tour with ATV and Phuket Old Town Tour as mentioned before.
 Or a full day combined Monkey Cave, White Water Rafting, Zip Line & Waterfall tour, or, take the 1-2.5 hour zipline adventure experience only.

 Phuket is generally a very safe island but you do need to consider your personal safety and belongings as you would anywhere in the world.

-Whether enjoying the beach, exploring the jungle or taking a boat cruise, there are so many different ways you can enjoy your time in Phuket.
+Whether enjoying the beach, exploring the jungle or taking a boat cruise, there are many ways you can enjoy your time in Phuket.
 No matter what you choose, always be mindful that no matter the season, the weather is always hot in Phuket, even in the wet season so take adequate sun protection and water every time you are out and about.

 About the Author

 Catalin is the founder and editor of TravelTrained and a travel blogger who writes about nightlife, pub crawls and party experiences while travelling in Southeast Asia.
 He moved from Romania to the UK 6 years ago and has since travelled to over 30 countries.